By: Deepankar Sanwalka, Partner and Leader, Advisory, PwC India and Deepak Malkani, Partner, Advisory, PwC India

 Digitisation thus presents organisations, not only with transformational opportunities, but with significant threats as well – some of which have been discussed in the global media over the past few months – data privacy and cybersecurity and the rise of artificial intelligence being two prominent ones.
 And while every organisation may go through its own unique journey albeit at a different pace, it is increasingly clear that maintaining the status quo, is not an option any longer.
 Organisations will need to build a long-term outlook, as well as short-term execution capabilities to be able to take part in this ‘transformational sprint marathon’.

-Partner and Leader, Advisory, PwC India
+Leader, Advisory, PwC India

 Partner, Advisory, PwC India